gambettalab/Insulator-seq-2024/reporter_construct/README.md

-The `reporter_construct/` directory contains an example of reporter plasmid in genebank format.
+The `reporter_construct/` directory contains an example of insulator reporter acceptor plasmid in GeneBank format.
+The reporter genes and their barcodes are annotated.
+PCR primers used during DNA- and RNA-seq library preparation are provided.